omnine/cas-overlay-template/README.md

 ### Configuration
 Create a folder `/etc/cas/config`, copy the sample file `cas.properties` under the subfolder `etc/cas/config/` into it.
 You can modify the content.
-Get DualShield IDP metadata, name it as `idp-metadata.xml`, then save it into `/etc/cas/config`.
+Get DualShield IDP metadata, name it as `idp-metadata.xml`, then save it into `/etc/cas/config/`.

 ### Deploy cas.war
-Copy it to tomcat webapps folder, e.g. `/opt/tomcat/latest/webapps`, restart tomcat service.
+Copy it to Tomcat webapps folder, e.g. `/opt/tomcat/latest/webapps`, restart Tomcat service.
 The SP metadata `sp-metadata.xml` will be generated under the folder `/etc/cas/config`
 ```aidl
 root@nano190018:/etc/cas/config# ls -ltr